 Size Of The Fridge

 When it comes to caravan refrigeration, you need to discern whether you are restricted by cabinetry size, how many people you normally travel with and the types of climates you're most likely to encounter.
 Some travellers also need to keep in mind the age level of your travelling companions and health restrictions such as diabetes where the traveller might need to store their insulin in a cool dry refrigerated area.
-So before choosing your next RV refrigerator make sure you go over the aformentioned and always remember that a larger storage compartment for your food and beverages is always the best option.
+So before choosing your next RV refrigerator make sure you go over the aforementioned and always remember that a larger storage compartment for your food and beverages is always the best option.

 Cheaper caravan refrigerators DO NOT work as well as higher-quality models, which happen to be more expensive due to the additional research & design behind them.
 Higher-priced caravan fridges are designed and built to suit the elements of the Australian outback as we all know that they can be a high extremity whilst upon your travels.
 The purchase of lower quality fridges will have a shorter life span and will not be as efficient on your selected fuel and you will find they also have a shorter warranty period.

-The four top efficient RV fridges on the market are Dometic, Bushman, Engel and Vitrifrigo.
+The top five efficient RV fridges on the market are Dometic, Bushman, Engel, Thetford and Vitrifrigo.
 The efficiency of your fridge will also be determined by your outside temperatures, battery life and the selected fuel.
 A 3-way absorption fridge and compressor fridges will all operate at different efficiency levels as both have their own specific fundamentals when put to the test in different applications.
 So, when choosing your next caravan, motor home, bus, boat, truck or trailer fridge look no further than the range Caravan RV Camping has to offer.